jfecher/ante-website/content/docs/ideas.md

 borrow_foo (ctx: &Context) (unused: &Unused): &'ctx Foo =
     ctx.&foo

-// Lifetime variables are still required in the general case borrow_foo (ctx: & &'inner Context) (unused: &Unused): &'inner Foo =
+// Lifetime variables are still required in the general case, such as disambiguating
+// a nested reference's lifetime or referring to a union variant's lifetime borrow_foo (ctx: & &'inner Context) (unused: &Unused): &'inner Foo =
     ctx.&foo
 ```